 糖心Vlog University's Sport Management Association invites you to the15th annual Mountain Heritage Day 5K on Saturday, September 27, 2025!
 This is a family-friendly chip-timed race for both runners and walkers.

 They just don't make them like they used to!
-Showcase your classic automobile (25 years or older) in Mountain Heritage Day's Andy Shaw Ford Classic Car Show.
-Visitors can stroll amongst the beautiful machines and cast votes for their favorites.
+Showcase your classic car or truck at the Classic Car Show!

 Try your hand at this activity!
 The competition will be carried out in five categories: Homeowner, Box Stock, Stock Appearing, and Open.
 There will be ten classes of saws: